loscoala/go-converter/README.md

     go build
     mv converter ~/bin

-Add you ~/bin directory to your $PATH variable.
+Add your ~/bin directory to your $PATH variable.

 ## Using it